oxford-pharmacoepi/DatabaseCharacterisation/Shiny/README.md

-# Report
+# shiny app visualisation

 Code to generate the report for your project.
 Steps:

 1. Include all your results in the `data` folder.

+2. Restore your renv environment (lines 2 and 3 of app.R)

-2. Please use the file `mergeData.R` to merge your postprocessed data into `margedData.RData`.
+3. Please use the file `mergeData.R` to merge your postprocessed data into `margedData.RData`.

-3. Launch yor shinyApp running app.R
+4. Launch yor shinyApp running app.R
-4. Create your report using report.qmd